 Saturday: Open 24 hours a day

 - Visitor Center

 - Hiking Trail

-■Every February to March is the best season to view cherry blossoms at the Xizhou Park, Northern Region Water Resources Office and Shihmen Canal.
+■February to March is great for cherry blossom viewing at Xizhou Park, Northern Region Water Resources Office, and Shihmen Canal

 Beautiful as sun moon lakeWe was enjoy the great lunch there, we ride the motorbike to there, it's so comfortable and you can see the all Taoyuan city from top.

 Iconic old Taiwan landmark for local tourismFamily of 5 (kids 8, 11, 13), drove there in rental car which is necessary if you want to explore extensively.
 The entire area is kind of a national park with multiple areas of interest all of which are quite a distance apart and none of which are easily accessible using local transportation.
 The reservoir's claim to fame is as one of the major national building project in the post-WWII era and thus serves as an iconic symbol for the nation.
 We just went to the reservoir, but there are many other points of interest near by and you can spent a whole day there to make the most of the entrance fee.
 It's not a must see by any means, particularly for foreigners who might have seen more impressive reservoirs.
 But it's a good place to mingle with locals and see how they spend their day off.
 There are reminders of the Chiang's (old ruling presidential family of Taiwan) in many places, and you might be able to spot some local disdain for them.
 In general there are plenty of scenic spots throughout and the kids enjoyed exploring.
 Some areas are not very well guard-railed or separated between pedestrians and automotive traffic so be sure to hold on to the little ones.
 Pros: scenic, good for local spotting, many areas to explore Cons: safety measures are lacking for pedestrians, difficult to visit without your own car, not well marked particularly for foreigners, local cuisine seem over-hyped